Advanced Resources | Insights Blog

 Navigating M&A: What Leaders Need to Know

-By Rich Diaz, CEO on October 21, 2024
+Written by Rich Diaz, CEO | Oct 21, 2024 1:15:00 PM

 Over the past 28 years, I have had the pleasure of being a part of five significant transactions as an operator and now as an owner.
 One thing I’ve learned is that no two deals are alike.
 Some transactions have resulted in a windfall for the owner or investors, while others have presented challenges for the team.
 However, the best transactions are those that create a win-win situation for all involved.